ecDusty/fend-click-app/README.md

 # Udacity FEND - Cat Clicker Project

 Welcome to _Dusty's_ Cat Clicker.
 This was created from scratch.
-During the build process I believed it would be more realistic if the Portfolio refects the actual work that I have done.
-So my goal is to optimize the sites already attached to the Mob Portfolio and then add my own to the portfolio list.

 I got a little carried away with the design layout.